musiciancodes/missed-pop-culture-references/README.md

 - Larry the Cable Guy:
 	- said, "why does this make so and so want to watch Larry the cable guy.
 Who is that?"

-- Indian Jones "we reached got them under the ban like Indian Jones grabbing his hat as the door closed"
+- Indiana Jones "we reached got them under the ban like Indiana Jones grabbing his hat as the door closed"
 	- https://www.youtube.com/watch?v=2ui85HwTX1s

 - the "the more you know star" in 1980s & 1990s Public Service Announcements (PSAs) on broadcast television.
 Referenced in "the more you know" star used as emoji on Slack.